lxy16555/HungryMonkey/README.md

 #HungryMonkey
 ---
-###An app to provide information of restaurants on campus.
+#####This is an app aimed at helping students better managing dinning time on campus.